Christian Leali'ifano: Club career

 In 2007, Leali'ifano signed with the Brumbies on a rookie contract.
 He played for the Australian Sevens rugby team, and for the Canberra Vikings in the Australian Rugby Championship in 2007.

 Leali'ifano made his Super Rugby debut in 2008 against the Crusaders in Christchurch.
 He played fly-half in 2008 and 2009, before shifting to inside centre when Matt Giteau returned to the Brumbies in 2010.
 Leali'ifano played six Super 14 games for the Brumbies in 2010 before being sidelined with a knee injury (rupture to his posterior cruciate).
 He recovered by July to play in the ITM Cup for Waikato in 2010, and he played fourteen matches for the Brumbies in 2011.

 In 2012, Leali'ifano was named Man of the Match by Super Rugby officials for eight out of the ten Super Rugby games he played.
 Unfortunately, he suffered a broken ankle in his tenth game which ended his season and any chance of being selected for the Wallabies in 2012.

 In August 2017, after successful treatment for leukaemia, Leali'ifano signed for Irish Pro14 and European Rugby Champions Cup side Ulster on a 5-month loan deal.

 For the 2022 Super Rugby Pacific season he has signed with the Moana Pasifika franchise.

 On 7 May 2022 in a game against the Waratahs, Leali'ifano became the 7th player to reach 1,000 Super Rugby points.

 International career

 Leali'ifano's test debut for the Wallabies lasted less than one minute.
 On 22 June 2013, he was knocked out attempting to tackle the British and Irish Lions centre Jonathan Davies in Brisbane.

+In August 2019, Leali'ifano was named in the Wallabies squad for the 2019 Rugby World Cup in Japan.
+He played in four matches, including the quarter-final loss against England.

+In June 2023, Leali'ifano was named in a 40-man Manu Samoa squad in preparation for the World Cup, after eligibility rules set by World Rugby allowed players to switch allegiance.

+In August 2023, Leali'ifano was named in the 32-man Manu Samoa squad for the 2023 Rugby World Cup in France.